 New Options for International Tourists

-- The guys from The Broke Backpacker are planning a small operation with a focus on cultural experiences and real, off-the beaten path, adventures.
-They will take a group of International tourists to Pakistan in September 2017.
+The guys from The Broke Backpacker are planning a small operation with a focus on cultural experiences and real, off-the beaten path, adventures.
+They will take a group of International tourists to Pakistan in August & September 2019.
 If you are interested than you should checkout the details of the trip on the website or connect with him on facebook.

 - 3 months.
 100 sites.
 220 seconds (Made by Agam Saran) : Come, be a part of a journey of a lifetime to celebrate life in a solo cross-country tour and live… all those dreams.